-Secrets of the millionaire mind address triumph over fear and clearly define how to not allow your fears to block your success.
+The secrets of the millionaire mind address triumph over fears, why you should act in spite of fear, and also clearly define how to not allow your fears to block your success.

 Learn how to feel the fear and do it anyway, because your fears don't define you, your actions do.